Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: Task-and-motion planning (TAMP)

 \subsubsection{LfD-Guided Motion Planning}

 As demonstrated in \cite{SHAARAWY2026103095}, integrating Learning-from-Demonstration (LfD) techniques with sampling-based motion planning algorithms leads to highly efficient motion planners.
-Building on this approach, we extend the framework from a single-robot setup to a dual-arm system.
-The motion planning pipeline begins with the collection of demonstrations.
+That prior work reported the planner-level comparisons and algorithmic evaluation of the GMM-informed RRT module itself; the present paper therefore builds on that foundation and focuses on integrating the validated planner into a vision-driven dual-arm TAMP system with closed-loop task updates and reactive collision handling.
+The motion-planning pipeline begins with the collection of demonstrations.
 Following the approach in~\cite{TeleOp_paper}, demonstrations were recorded for a set of disassembly tasks, extended in this work to a dual-robot setup.
 In these sessions, one robot executed random motions within the shared workspace, while the other was teleoperated by a human expert.
 The demonstrations encode trajectories from start to goal poses while avoiding collisions with the other robot.
 These data capture expert approaches for safe and efficient manipulation in multi-robot environments and are subsequently used to train a probabilistic model that generalises the underlying motion patterns of both robots.

 \paragraph{TP-GMM Learning and Reproduction} Gaussian Mixture Models (GMMs) are employed to capture the variability of demonstrated trajectories in Cartesian space, representing motion data as a weighted sum of $K$ Gaussian components.
 Model parameters are estimated using the Expectation-Maximisation (EM) algorithm, enabling probabilistic generalisation of expert demonstrations.
 However, a standard GMM is restricted to a fixed reference frame, which limits its adaptability to changing task conditions.
 Task-Parameterised GMMs (TP-GMMs) overcome this limitation by encoding demonstrations with respect to multiple task-dependent frames.
 Following the approach in \cite{SHAARAWY2026103095}, these frames are denoted as the start pose $\hat{f}^{(s)}$, goal pose $\hat{f}^{(g)}$, and obstacle poses $\hat{f}^{(o)}$, corresponding to $\mathbf{p}_{k}$ and $\mathbf{x}_{ik}$ (Equation \ref{eq:distance_cost}), all expressed relative to the robot’s $R_j$ base frame.
 Since this work extends \cite{SHAARAWY2026103095} to a dual-robot setup, for each defined task (e.g., pick or place) two TP-GMMs are learned, one per robot.
 Now each task demonstration is expressed in the corresponding frames, yielding three GMMs that are subsequently combined.
 During reproduction, new task parameters are provided, and the model adapts its Gaussian components as follows: